Modular $A_4$ Symmetry With Three-Moduli and Flavor Problem: Quark masses and mixing

 \section{Quark masses and mixing}

 The mixing in quark sector is so small relative to the mixing in lepton sector, and the mixing matrix has not special form.
 The quark mixing matrix can be regarded as a deviation from unit matrix.
 In this section we assume that the quark mixing is a result of small deviations from the fixed points.
 We assume the value of quark moduli to be as that in the neutrino sector with small deviations, where $\alpha$ refers to up and down sectors.
-The assignments of the quark fermions are shown in Table \ref{quarks}
+It is crucial to clarify that in our assumptions, we consider that quarks are associated with a single modulus, denoted as $\tau = i$, with slight deviations from the fixed point.
+These deviations can be achieved through radiative corrections of the stabilizing potential.
+Therefore, our model continues to rely on three moduli, as highlighted earlier.